CooperBuckingham/grunt-cli-babel/README.md

 #### local

-There's an alternative and more preferred way based on `npm` <br />
+There's an alternative and more preferred way based on `npm`. <br />
 You'd add the following lines to your `package.json` file:

 ```json